mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 How does this affect our design?

 * For *Value Objects*, immutability is required.
 Think of how we use them in common speech: if we change any part of a personal name, say, we call it a *new*, distinct name, not the same name with different data.
-The fact that immutability is the default means that Value Objects are very easy to implement--no extra work is needed.
+The fact that immutability is the default means that Value Objects are very easy to implement — no extra work is needed.
 * For *Entities*, it's a different matter.
 We expect the data associated with Entities to change over time; that's the whole point of having a constant identifier.
 So how can immutable data structures be made to work this way?
 The answer is that we make a *copy* of the Entity with the changed data while preserving the identity.
 All this copying seems like it might be a lot of extra work but isn't an issue in practice.
 Functional programming languages have built in support to make this easy.